 I’m a loyal reader when it comes to authors.
 If I’ve read something by an author and liked it, I’ll move on to another by them.
 I think I’ve read nearly all Sophie Kinsella’s books now and really recommend them all.
 Although their all are written in pretty much the same style, each is completely different.
-Can You Keep a Secret? is all about those little white lies we all tell and how you can get caught up in them.
-Its completely realistic and funny and I can completely relate to the main character Emma believing rumours instead of getting the truth.
+Can You Keep A Secret? is all about those little white lies we all tell and how you can get caught up in them.
+Its completely realistic and funny and I can completely relate to the main character Emma believing rumors instead of getting the truth.
 Lindsay Kelk has a pretty similar writing style to Sophie Kinsella.
-Her I heart series is absolutely amazing, and I would recommend it a million times over for people who don’t like to read to avid book worms alike.
-She’s got the perfect balance between what most girls my age dream of having, and being completely relateable.
-OK so some of the plot sometimes goes into the Soap Opera territory, but in all honesty, when your reading it, you believe it.
-Who else wouldn’t run away to New York on the spur of the moment after catching your BF with a girl at your best friends wedding, and the proceed to assault her new husband?!
-Already being made into a film, I think this is going to be the chick-flick of the year when its released.
-FYI there are a couple of books in the series, and while they make sense on their own, its best to do things in order to get the full effect of the story lines; I Heart New York is first.
-Although I do promise you it is more life-like than it sounds, if that seems a bit too far fetched for you, maybe something like Sweet Shop of Dreams is up your street, following the life of Rosie who is struggling to keep her families traditional sweet shop relevant in today’s society.
-Funny and sweet, its really endearing, with other books in the series such as Meet Me at the Cupcake Cafe bound to appeal to fans of the Great British Bake-off.
+Her I heart series is absolutely amazing, and I would recommend it a million times over for people who don’t like to read to avid bookworms alike.
+She’s got the perfect balance between what most girls my age dream of having, and being completely relatable.
+OK so some of the plots sometimes go into the Soap Opera territory, but in all honesty, when you’re reading it, you believe it.
+Who else wouldn’t run away to New York on the spur of the moment after catching your BF with a girl at your best friends wedding, and the proceeds to assault her new husband?!
+Already being made into a film, I think this is going to be the chick-flick of the year when it’s released.
+FYI there are a couple of books in the series, and while they make sense on their own, its best to do things in order to get the full effect of the storylines; I Heart New York is first.
+Although I do promise you it is more life-like than it sounds, if that seems a bit too far-fetched for you, maybe something like Sweet Shop of Dreams is up your street, following the life of Rosie who is struggling to keep her families traditional sweet shop relevant in today’s society.
+Funny and sweet, it’s really endearing, with other books in the series such as Meet Me At The Cupcake Café bound to appeal to fans of the Great British Bake-off.

 Have you read any of the books I’ve mentioned?
 Have you got any recommendations for me?